gsarmaonline/cronny/README.md

 Different types of Action definitions
 - Run a docker container
-- Pick UI stage
+- Pick UI job
 - Write code directly for the action

-Each action can be a collection of complex stages.
-However, few common patterns emerge when we talk about different stages of actions.
+Each action can be a collection of complex jobs.
+However, few common patterns emerge when we talk about different jobs of actions.

 Examples of Actions
 - Make an API call, check the status of the API call.
 If the status call is anything apart from 200, then create a slack entry
 - Make an API call, enter the data into a database

-#### Default Action Stages
+#### Default Action Jobs
 - Slack
 - PagerDuty
 - HTTP